 Now that you know the basic outline, you can learn how to write a descriptive essay by visiting our blog and working with those tips and tricks.

 Elements of a Great Descriptive Essay

-Great essays are based on elements relevant to the main topic and explains it in detail.
-Just like other types of essays, descriptive essays are specifically based on describing the main topic by using figurative language and words that appeal to the five senses like touch, taste, sight , etc. of the readers.
+Great essays are based on elements relevant to the main topic and explain it in detail.
+Just like other types of essays, descriptive essays are specifically based on describing the main topic by using figurative language and words that appeal to the five senses like touch, taste, sight, etc. of the readers.

 Some core elements include:

-- Choosing specific subject: Choosing the right and appealing subject is essential for a good descriptive essay. research and make a list of the topics that interest you and see which one you could use for your essay. make sure that you know how to work on that topic before finalizing it.
+Choosing the right and an appealing subject is essential for a good descriptive essay. research and make a list of the topics that interest you and see which one you could use for your essay. make sure that you know how to work on that topic before finalizing it.

 Choosing a Topic for your Essay

 Choosing a topic for your descriptive essay can be, at times, difficult and challenging because there are so many things to write about, emotions, relationships and favorite place, all of these subjects make great descriptive essay topics.

 Some quick tips to help you choose a great descriptive essay topic include: